Integr-0/MoraModeration/README.md

 ### Features
 - Commands:
-  - Enderchest: /ec [Opens someones Enderchest]
+  - Enderchest: /ec [Opens someones Enderchest (Use "/ec PLAYER" to see the Specified Players Enderchest)]
-  - Inventory /iv [Opens someones Inventory]
+  - Inventory /iv [Opens someones Inventory (Use "/iv PLAYER" to see the Specified Players Inventory)]
   - Anvil /av [Opens an Anvil]
   - EnchantingTable /et [Opens an Enchanting Table]
   - Crafting /cr [Opens a Crafting Table]